finos/FDC3/docs/api/specs/desktopAgentCommunicationProtocol.md

 - [`Fdc3UserInterfaceDrag`](https://fdc3.finos.org/schemas/next/api/fdc3UserInterfaceDrag.schema.json): Message sent by the iframe to indicate that it is being dragged to a new position and including offsets to indicate direction and distance.
 - [`Fdc3UserInterfaceRestyle`](https://fdc3.finos.org/schemas/next/api/fdc3UserInterfaceRestyle.schema.json): Message sent by the iframe to indicate that its frame should have updated CSS applied to it, for example to support a channel selector interface that can be 'popped open' or an intent resolver that wishes to resize itself to show additional content.

-Messages are also provided that are specific to each interface type provided by a Desktop Agent.
+Messages are also provided that are specific to each user interface type provided by a Desktop Agent.
 The following messages are specific to Channel Selector user interfaces:

 - [`Fdc3UserInterfaceChannels`](https://fdc3.finos.org/schemas/next/api/fdc3UserInterfaceChannels.schema.json): Sent by the parent frame to initialize a Channel Selector user interface by providing metadata for the Desktop Agent's user channels and details of any channel that is already selected.
 This message will typically be sent by a `getAgent()` implementation immediately after the `fdc3UserInterfaceHandshake` and before making the injected iframe visible.
 - [`Fdc3UserInterfaceChannelSelected`](https://fdc3.finos.org/schemas/next/api/fdc3UserInterfaceChannelSelected.schema.json): Sent by the Channel Selector to indicate that a channel has been selected or deselected.

 Messages specific to Intent Resolver user interfaces:

-- [`Fdc3UserInterfaceResolve`](https://fdc3.finos.org/schemas/next/api/fdc3UserInterfaceResolve.schema.json): Sent by the parent frame to initialize a Intent Resolver user interface to resolve a raised intent, before making it visible.
+- [`Fdc3UserInterfaceResolve`](https://fdc3.finos.org/schemas/next/api/fdc3UserInterfaceResolve.schema.json): Sent by the parent frame to initialize a Intent Resolver user interface to resolve a raised intent, before making the iframe visible.
 The message includes the context object sent with the intent and an array of one or more [`AppIntent`](../ref/Metadata#appintent) objects representing the resolution options for the intent ([`raiseIntent`](../ref/DesktopAgent#raiseintent)) or context ([`raiseIntentForContext`](../ref/DesktopAgent#raiseintentforcontext)) that was raised.
 - [`Fdc3UserInterfaceResolveAction`](https://fdc3.finos.org/schemas/next/api/fdc3UserInterfaceResolveAction.schema.json): Sent by the Intent Resolver to indicate actions taken by the user in the interface, including hovering over an option, clicking a cancel button, or selecting a resolution option.
-The Intent Resolver should be hidden by the `getAgent()` implementation after a resolution option is selected.
+The Intent Resolver should be hidden by the `getAgent()` implementation after a resolution option is selected to ensure that it does not interfere with user's ongoing interaction with the app's user interface.